 About Women & Children First

-The mission of Women & Children First is “safety, strength, and hope for all victims of family violence”.
+The mission of Women & Children First is “safety, strength, and hope for all victims of family violence.”
 Following the Family Peace Center Model, WCF has the most comprehensive approach to addressing domestic violence in Arkansas and has been working for over 40 years to empower all victims and their children to live independently and free from family violence by providing crisis intervention, safe shelter, social/legal advocacy, and support services.
-Last year, WCF provided emergency shelter to 582 adult guests, answered over 6,000 calls, including information and referral calls in addition to crisis calls, provided a safe place for 491 children in the shelter, assisted 664 individuals file Orders of Protection, and provided 58 victims, including 66 children, with Transitional Housing services as they sought permanent housing after leaving the shelter.
+Last year, WCF provided emergency shelter to 236 adult guests, answered over 4,000 calls, including information and referral calls in addition to crisis calls, provided a safe place for 225 children in the shelter, and provided 132 families, including 202 children, with Transitional Housing services as they sought permanent housing after leaving the shelter.

 For more information about Women & Children First, visit www.wcfarkansas.org.
 If you or someone you know is experiencing domestic violence or sexual assault, call our 24-Hour Crisis Hotline at 501-376-3219 or 1-800-332-4443.